-(d) "Covered employer" means any person or individual, including successors in interest of a covered employer, engaged in any business or enterprise in California who directly employs 50 or more persons within any state of the United States, the District of Columbia or any territory or possession of the United States to perform services for a wage or salary within 75 miles of the worksite where the employee requesting the leave is employed.
+- (d) "Covered employer" means any person or individual, including successors in interest of a covered employer, engaged in any business or enterprise in California who directly employs 50 or more persons within any state of the United States, the District of Columbia or any territory or possession of the United States to perform services for a wage or salary.
 It also includes the state of California, counties, and any other political or civil subdivision of the state and cities, regardless of the number of employees.
-There is no requirement that the 50 employees work at the same location or work full time.
-"Employer" as used in these regulations means "covered employer."

-(1) "Directly employs" means that the employer maintains an aggregate of at least 50 part or full time employees on its payroll(s) for each working day during each of 20 or more calendar workweeks in the current or preceding calendar year.
+There is no requirement that the 50 employees work at the same location or work full-time.
+"Employer" as used in these regulations means "covered employer." - (1) "Directly employs" means that the employer maintains an aggregate of at least 50 part or full_time employees on its payroll(s) for each working day during each of 20 or more calendar workweeks in the current or preceding calendar year.
 The workweeks do not have to be consecutive.
 The phrase "current or preceding calendar year" refers to the calendar year in which the employee requests the leave or the calendar year preceding this request.
-Employees on paid or unpaid leave, including CFRA leave, leave of absence, disciplinary suspension, or other leave, are counted-so long as the employer has a reasonable expectation that the employee will later return to active employment.